Alfresco/docs-alfresco/search-enterprise/latest/config/index.md

 JAVAX_NET_SSL_TRUSTSTORETYPE=JCEKS
 ```

-This environment variables can be passed as command line arguments when running the Spring Boot application locally or they can be added to `environment` service section when using Docker Compose.
+These environment variables can be passed as command line arguments when running the Spring Boot application locally or they can be added to `environment` service section when using Docker Compose.